orabu103/GameDevCourse/Assignment 7/solutions/homework/README.md

 <li>In the video it can be seen that the big enemy comes after accumulating 100 points.
 </strong> <a href="./Assets/Script/Player.cs"> The appearance of the big enemy </a></li>

-<li>To kill the big enemy the player has to hit him with the shots 10 times.</li>
+<li>To kill the big enemy the player has to hit him with the shots 10 times.
 </strong> <a href="./Assets/Script/DbigEnemy.cs"> Killing the big enemy </a></li>

+<li>After the player reaches the Modulo 100 score, big enemies appear at the level the player is at</li>

 <li>When the Big Enemy is create, a police sound is activated.</li>
 </ul>